get on board!

 The most common course run is the RYA Day Skipper Theory, which is taken by students who gain their Day Skipper License and head to the Mediterranean for some summer cruising.
 We offer other RYA Navigation courses at lower and higher levels for those that wish to get a better understanding early on, or advance towards the Coastal, Offshore, and Ocean qualifications.

-A variety of other short courses are run, all of which are designed to boost your seamanship, confidence, and give you tools for any situation you may encounter.
+A variety of other short courses, such as First Aid, Short Range VHF Radio, and Diesel Engine, are also available to boost your seamanship, confidence, and give you the tools for any situation you may encounter.

 THEORY